romainmenke/css-tokenizer-tests/README.md

 ```

 The CSS specification does not require tokenizers to expose this exact interface or the values therein.
-This is intended as data to verify that a tokenizer works as expected, nothing more.
+This is intended as data to verify that a tokenizer works as expected.

 You choose which bits you want to compare and how.
-This is also why this package is not a test framework.